Birkir Bjarnason: Adana Demirspor

-On 13 August 2021 he joined Turkish Süper Lig club, newly promoted, Adana Demirspor.
+On 13 August 2021 Birkir joined Turkish Süper Lig club, newly promoted, Adana Demirspor.
 He scored his first goal in the Süper Lig against Çaykur Rizespor on 18 September 2021.

+Return to Viking

+On 31 March 2023, Birkir returned to his former club Viking on a one-year contract.

+Return to Brescia

+On 9 August 2023 Birkir returned to his former club Brescia, leaving his first senior club Viking for the second time, as they held second place in the Norwegian Eliteserien after a record streak of eight wins in a row, and 13 games left to play.

+Birkir departed the club following the 2024–25 season.
+Later, on 1 September 2025, he announced his retirement from football.

 International career

 Birkir made his debut for the senior Iceland national team in 2010.
-He holds the all-time appearance record for the senior side, which stands at 105 caps.
+He holds the all-time appearance record for the senior side, which stands at 113 caps.
 He has also represented them at Iceland U-21, Under 19 and Under 17 levels.

 He scored his first goal for Iceland against France on 27 May 2012 in a 3–2 defeat.
 He also followed this up with goals for Iceland in 2014 FIFA World Cup qualification with goals against Albania on 12 October 2012, Slovenia on 7 June 2013 and then against Albania again on 10 September 2013 in a 2–1 victory.
 Birkir's goals and performances played a crucial role in the qualifiers helping guide Iceland to the World Cup playoffs, however in November 2013 they lost 2–0 on aggregate over two legs to Croatia.

 He was called up to the national team again for UEFA Euro 2016 and achieved the honor of getting his country's first ever goal in a major tournament when he scored the equalizer against Portugal in their first group match.

 On 27 June 2016, Birkir played against England in the UEFA Euro 2016 round of 16 at the Stade de Nice, as Iceland upset England with a 2–1 victory to advance to the quarter-finals.

 In May 2018 he was named in Iceland's 23-man squad for the 2018 World Cup in Russia.